Looking for outdoor Halloween decor ideas? We've got plenty of ways to put the spook into your space this fall.

 One easy DIY craft is making cut-out bats from black paper or cardboard.
 Then, simply use glue or tape and string to attach them to your display.
 Faux cobwebs are also a good addition.

-Some large, gothic-style lanterns, an autumnal wreath on the door and pumpkins aplenty will make the perfect finishing touches to your Halloween-themed front garden ideas.
+Some large, gothic-style lanterns, an autumnal wreath and pumpkins aplenty will make the perfect finishing touches to your Halloween door decorations.